Kékestető TV Tower

 Kékestető TV Tower (Kékes TV-torony) is a 176 m tall multifunctional transmitter built of reinforced concrete on the 1014 m high Kékes mountain, Hungary.
 It is also an observation tower, including a restaurant.

 History

-The first 20.4-metre high observation tower was built in 1889 and demolished in 1938.
-The present-day TV tower was built in 1981.
+The Hungarian Carpathian Association built a 20 m high wooden watchtower at east of the Kékes summit in 1889, what was rebuilt and named after József Vass in 1926, but demolished in 1938.
+The first 65-meter TV tower, made of andesite, was handed over in 1960.
+A new 178-meter-high TV tower was built in 1980, and the older one was converted into a hotel (later closed).
+The new TV tower also functions as a lookout point.